TNTurnerLab/Tortoise/README.md

 * depth_value: 10 *Depth value filter*
 * suffix: "\_test.bam" *Suffix of your data files.
 Assumes input files are \<sample\_name\>\<suffix\>*

-**Note for RepeatMasker files**

-We filter *de novo* mutations by regions using files obtained from RepeatMasker.
-We filter low complexity regions, recent repeats, centromeme regions, and CpG sites.
-If you would like to use this option, you'll need to download the files yourself.

 ## Running